 I stopped at CVS to grab some gift cards, wine, and a birthday card for my brother.
 I’m all about that last-minute convenience.

 We all headed to Chinatown for T.C.’s birthday!

 Drake was right across the street.
 NBD.

-Everything was packed and almost impossible to get into because it was the weekend and restaurant week in D.C. + Drake was in town.
+Everything was packed and almost impossible to get into because it was the weekend and restaurant week in D.C., + Drake was in town.
 The manager at Daikaya(Izakaya) was amazing.
-I reached out to him early morning and he got back to me within in hour with an opening for us.
+I reached out to him early morning, and he got back to me within an hour with an opening for us.

-It was only $35 for six course meal per person.
+It was only $35 for a six-course meal per person.
 We decided to all order different meals off of the special menu to try and share.
 We doubled up on the favorites.